WulfeCodes/Locomotion4EMGProsthetics/README.md

 Camargo, Angelidou, and possibly Hu datasets have NaN errors from original data.

-Moghadam has questionable gait segmentation.

 Macaluso, Angelidou, and Camargo has large kinetic range.

-Kinetic Normalization: Emailed: Moghadam:(Claimed Nm), Embry:(Claimed Nmm/kg), Macaluso:(No Units Given), Grimmer,K2Muse:(outliers), Yet to Contact: Camargo, Angelidou
+Kinetic Normalization: Emailed: Embry:(Claimed Nmm/kg), Macaluso:(No Units Given), Grimmer, K2Muse:(outliers)

 Grimmer has short Gaits as a result of segmentation of Heel Strike to Heel Strike, need to re-evaluate